For what administrative reason are migrants admitted in Switzerland?

-Overall, the three main reasons for entry are work (steady increase since 2011), family reunification and education.
+Overall, the three main reasons for entry are work, family reunification and education.

 However, there are major differences according to continent of origin.
-Work is the reason for entry for 55.5% of individuals arriving from another European country, but only for 3% of those arriving from Africa and for 16% of those arriving from the American continent.
+Work is the reason for entry for 57.5% of individuals arriving from a European country, but only for 4% of those arriving from Africa and for 16% of those arriving from the American continent.